showkeyjar/ACat/README.md

 she can talk with you by REST API

-it based on keras and eve
+it based on AI tech

 test by:ParlAI